 While FanDuel was first, DK wasn’t to be outdone.
 DraftKings Sportsbook made Virginia its 12th legal state of operation at the time, accepting its first bets on January 24, 2021.

 DraftKings has a leg up on much of its competition due to its Daily Fantasy Sports prominence.
 Though it requires a separate download, the popular DraftKings DFS experience can actually share wallet/banking options with its online sportsbook.

 BetMGM is the poster-brand for ROAR Digital, the spawn of MGM Resorts International and GVC Holdings.
 Born of elite brick-and-mortar and iGaming roots, BetMGM has emerged as one of the U.S. online sports betting industry’s lead dogs.
 Backed by 9-figure investment, BetMGM has been amongst the first to launch in new states like Colorado and Tennessee.
 BetMGM officially launched its sports betting app in Virginia on January 27, 2020.

 - In-State Partner: Rivers Casino Portsmouth

-Rush Street and its Rivers brand will be bringing brick-and-mortar casino games and sports betting to the Hampton Roads area through the Rivers Portsmouth casino project.
-The company’s BetRivers Virginia online sports betting platform is already live, accepting mobile bets from users around the state.
+Rush Street and its Rivers brand brought brick-and-mortar casino games and sports betting to the Hampton Roads area through the Rivers Portsmouth casino project.
+The company’s BetRivers Virginia online sports betting platform is live, accepting mobile bets from users around the state.